ctranstrum/chuck/BUILD.md

 ### Solder the xiao connections

+_Note_: you should skip the BAT+ portion of this step if you are not building a wireless keyboard.
+But be sure to solder the reset connection in the latter half of this step regardless.

 Begin by cutting a short piece of wire a little bit longer than needed to connect the pad to the through-hole.

 For the power connection, this connects the BAT+ hole on the PCB with the BAT+ pad on the back of the xiao.